-- Selling the business assets to the company at market value and paying Capital Gains Tax (CGT) on the first £1 million of gain at 10%, with the benefit of business asset disposal relief (was entrepreneurs' relief), instead of the normal rate of tax when funds are withdrawn from a limited company.
+- Selling the business assets to the company at market value and paying Capital Gains Tax (CGT) on the first £1 million of gain at 10%, with the benefit of business asset disposal (BAD) relief (previously entrepreneurs' relief), instead of the normal rate of tax when funds are withdrawn from a limited company.
 Once the £1 million lifetime limit has been used any additional capital gains on disposal are taxed at 20% if the shareholder is a higher rate taxpayer.
-Note that BAD relief would not be available against the gain attributable to goodwill transferred on incorporation. - Saving National Insurance contributions (NICs) by drawing profits as dividends rather than as salary.
+Note that BAD relief is not available against the gain attributable to goodwill transferred on incorporation. - Saving National Insurance contributions (NICs) by drawing profits as dividends rather than as salary.

 Should you decide to incorporate your business venture, you should seek advice from us.
-We can also assist in forming the company through our appointed agents.
+We can also assist in forming the company.